thinkhuman/javascript-development/arrays.md

 ```

 ### length()
-Returns the length of an array.
+Return the length of an array.

 ```
 var ages = [3, 10, 14, 18, 20];